laurapg1214/academic-outputs-tracker/README.md

 # academic-outputs-tracker
+[files forthcoming]
-Created for BathSpa University to track academic outputs and create rankings for submission to Research Excellence Framework.
+Created for Bath Spa University to track academic outputs and create rankings for submission to Research Excellence Framework.